 Students and their parents may be able to take advantage of a tuition payment plan, which allows you to break up the cost of tuition, room, and board, over the course of a semester or year.

 Scholarships and Grants

-Scholarships and grants are often referred to as “gift aid,” because they’re essentially that: gifts.
-You don’t typically have to pay back scholarship or grant money after graduation as you do with student loans.
+Scholarships and grants are often referred to as “gift aid,” because you don’t typically have to pay back scholarships or grant money after graduation as you do with student loans.

 Federal student loans are disbursed by the government, which sets fixed rules about repayment and interest rates.
 You apply for these loans by filling out the FAFSA.

-Businesses, banks, and colleges may provide private student loans.
-No two private loan companies are the same, so each sets its own repayment requirements and how much you’ll pay in interest.
+Private financial institutions may provide private student loans.
+Each private loan company sets its own repayment requirements and determines their own interest rates.
 You apply for these loans directly through the lender.

 SoFi Loan Products

 SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
 Equal Housing Lender.